7 min read | 16 November, 2020 By Nick Hardy

-Supporting redundancy survivors through the emotional transition is key to getting your organisation back to where you want it to be and coming back stronger after the COVID-19 crisis
+Supporting redundancy survivors through the emotional transition is key to getting your organisation back to where you want it to be.

-In this blog we look at the challenges faced by survivors and the importance of their emotional and mental wellbeing, during and after a process which may well have taken a heavy psychological toll across members of a company’s workforce.
-We begin by discussing survivor syndrome and its negative consequences for people and businesses.
+In this blog, we look at the challenges faced by survivors and the importance of their emotional and mental wellbeing, during and after a process which is likely to have taken a heavy psychological toll across a workforce.

 What is the business impact of survivor syndrome?